What does it mean ‘to teach’? What role does questioning play in your interaction with students?

 Teachers often remain on the stage providing more detailed instructions and asking more questions.
 Have you noticed students getting restless at this stage?
 It’s easy to get caught up giving yet more instructions, keeping students sitting and waiting.
 Let them go, let them think, let them take a risk and let them problem solve.

 One small question, (What do you do now?), can lead to all kinds of interesting and exciting outcomes.

 2. Come and tell me what you have to do?

-If you have provided the task instructions ask students to come and tell you what they are going to do.
-That way they know, that you know, that they know what to do!
+After you have provided the task instructions ask students to come and tell you what they are going to do.
+That way they know that you know, that they know what to do!